-Figure 11: HW Demo View No Demo Designs Example
+Figure 13: HW Demo View with No Demo Designs Example

-After demos are installed as ACE overlays, from this view the user will be able to view the status of various board components updating in real-time as the demonstration design is running on the connected board.
-For example, in a basic fabric demonstration, when the user changes an associated DIP switch it is reflected in the view display; likewise when an LED on the board changes state (on/off) it is reflected in the view.
+After demos are installed as ACE overlays, from this view the status of various board components can be observed updating in real-time as the demonstration design is running on the connected board.
+For example, in a basic fabric demonstration, when an associated DIP switch is changed, it is reflected in the view display; likewise when an LED on the board changes state (on/off) it is reflected in the view.
 Individual memory locations may be read and examined, and new values may be entered and "pushed" out to the target device.

 Most hardware demos (including reference designs) are designed to show the features of the various hard IP blocks integrated into the target Achronix FPGA.
-Each demo or reference design installation package will come with associated documentation specific to the design.
+Each demo or reference design installation package comes with associated documentation specific to the design.